precice/fmi-runner/docs/README.md

 export PATH=$PATH:$HOME/.local/bin
 ```

-You're good to go!
-Read on to learn how to configure the FMI runner or [run your first simulation](https://github.com/LeonardWilleke/precice-tutorials/tree/create-fmu-oscillator-v2/oscillator).
+You are good to go!
+Read on to learn how to configure the FMI runner or run your first simulation: the [oscillator tutorial](https://precice.org/tutorials-oscillator.html).

 ## Configuration